-On the other hand, a significant decrease compared to before having implants was found for 3 of the 13 sign/symptom categories: Neurological, Endocrine/Exocrine and Vascular.
-For the category of Neurological, the significance is driven by the low number of post-implantation reports of migraine.
-In the category of Endocrine/Exocrine the significance is driven by the low number of post-implantation reports of Hashimoto's Thyroiditis, while for the category of Vascular the significance is driven by a decrease in Telangiectasia post-implantation.
+On the other hand, a significant decrease compared to before having implants was found for 2 of the 13 sign/symptom categories: Endocrine/Exocrine and Constitutional.
+For the category of Endocrine/Exocrine the significance is driven by the low number of post-implantation reports of Hashimoto's Thyroiditis, while for the category of Constitutional the significance is driven by a decrease in Depression post-implantation.

-The Sientra Study was not designed to evaluate the cause-and-effect associations because there is no comparison group of women without implants, and because other contributing factors, such as medications and lifestyle/exercise, were not studied.
-Therefore, it cannot be determined whether or not these 3 decreases were due to the implants.
+The Sientra Study was not designed to evaluate the cause and effect associations because there is no comparison group of women without implants, and because other contributing factors, such as medications and lifestyle/exercise, were not studied.
+Therefore it cannot be determined whether or not these 2 increases (and 2 decreases) were due to the implants.